-The total sterol concentration in settling material was highly variable (RSD: 113-114%) and exhibited a marked geographical difference.
-At BA, the tendency of hydrophobic sterols to associate to particulate matter is enhanced by the high organic content of settling particles (total organic carbon: 9.6 ± 7.4%), resulting in very high sterol concentrations at this site 7140 ± 7905 μg/g dry weight).
+The total sterol concentration in settling material was highly variable (RSD: 113%) and exhibited a marked geographical difference.
+At BA, the tendency of hydrophobic sterols to associate to particulate matter is enhanced by the high organic content of settling particles (total organic carbon: 9.6 ± 7.4%), resulting in very high sterol concentrations at this site (7.1 ± 7.9 mg/g dry weight).
 Previous studies dealing with sterols in settling particles were mostly based in ocean waters, relatively deep and clear, which had average concentrations 1-4 orders of magnitude lower compared to this shallow, turbid and polluted freshwater environment (Takada et al., 1994; Colombo et al., 1996; Parrish et al., 2000; Burns et al., 2008).
 Reports of sterols in settling material from riverine environments are more limited but the concentrations are still much lower than those from BA (1-184 μg/g; Saliot et al., 2001; Li et al., 1995; Jeng and Kao, 2002).
 In fact, total sterol concentrations in BA settling material are comparable to values reported for sewage sludge from wastewater treatment plants (2-9 mg/g; Venkatesan and Kaplan, 1990; Kelly, 1995; Nguyen et al., 1995).
 At N, total sterol concentrations in settling material are 2-3 orders of magnitude lower (41 ± 47 μg/g) and comparable to aforementioned values in particulate matter from riverine environments.
 Total sterols in sediments were 10-20 times lower than in settling material and were less variable (RSD: 10-61%) but also presented a 2-3 orders of magnitude difference between BA and N (708 ± 454 vs. 1.9 ± 0.18 μg/g).
-The reduction in sterol concentration from settling material to sediments reflects the tendency of sterol to degrade at the water-sediment interfase, especially under oxic conditions (Sun and Wakeham, 1998).
+The reduction in sterol concentration from settling material to sediments reflects the tendency of sterol to degrade at the sediment-water interface, especially under oxic conditions (Sun and Wakeham, 1998).

 Temporal variation of particle flux and sterol concentrations in settling material

 The large data variability observed for both BA and N settling material resulted from significant temporal variations between warm and cold periods.
 Effectively, a temporal pattern of higher particle fluxes during warm and rainy months (September to March, 22 ± 2.6°C, 127 ± 18 mm) relative to cold and dry ones (April to August, 13 ± 2.5ºC, 74 ± 23 mm) was observed both at BA (50 ± 25 vs. 20 ± 9.4 mg/cm2/day, p < 0.005; Fig. 3) and N (6.2 ± 4.0 vs. 3.2 ± 1.9 mg/cm2/day, respectively, p < 0.05).
-Total sterol concentration at BA was significantly correlated with total particle flux (r = 0.64, p < 0.05) and followed its temporal variation, raising during warm months (11163 ± 9599 μg/g) and decreasing significantly during cold ones (3564 ± 3711 μg/g; p < 0.05, Fig. 3).
+Total sterol concentration at BA was significantly correlated with total particle flux (r2 = 0.41, p < 0.05) and followed its temporal variation, raising during warm months (11 ± 9.6 mg/g) and decreasing significantly during cold ones (3.6 ± 3.7 mg/g; p < 0.05, Fig. 3).
 This increased sterol flux during the rainy period is related to the wash-out of streams and effluents that discharge in this area of the Rio de la Plata, as also observed previously for other organic tracers (Colombo et al., 2007c).
 The reinforcement of total flux and concentration patterns results in an order of magnitude higher sterol vertical fluxes during warm periods (220 ± 202 vs. 23 ± 19 mg/cm2/year in cold months).
-At N, sterols were also significantly correlated with particle flux (r = 0.60, p < 0.05), but there was no significant difference between warm and cold months (45 ± 61 vs. 36 ± 28 μg/g respectively) thus sterol fluxes reflect basically the total particle flux pattern of higher values during the warm period (87 ± 165 vs. 52 ± 63 μg/cm2/year in cold months).
+At N, sterols were also significantly correlated with particle flux (r2 = 0.36, p < 0.05), but there was no significant difference between warm and cold months (45 ± 61 vs. 36 ± 28 μg/g respectively) thus sterol fluxes reflect basically the total particle flux pattern of higher values during the warm period (87 ± 165 vs. 52 ± 63 μg/cm2/year in cold months).

 Sterol composition